 Firstly, I am lucky enough to still have a job and I am also able to work from home.
 That means that I am getting back three hours of my life everyday (the time that I used to spend commuting to and from work).
 So I’m basically getting younger as we speak… hehe.

-Not to mention I can use that extra-time to do stuff I don’t normally get to do.
+Not to mention that I can use that extra-time to do stuff I don’t normally get to do.
 It also means that I had the excuse to set up a tiny home office (more like a “work-from-home corner”, really), which involved some of my favourite things to do: moving some furniture around (yes, again, woohoo!) and decorating a bookshelf.
 Yeah, OK, it’s not actually visible in my Zoom meetings, but I know it’s there.
 I see it.
 And the books are arranged by colour, so… yeah.
 Shout out to my #obsessivecolourcoordination.

 Well, I get to walk the dog every morning instead of just the weekends.
 How awesome is that?
 Not only I am staying fit and making the dog happy, but I also have the chance to do some fabulous things like: look at the sky, take deep breaths and generally feel grateful to be alive and well.